 "What we're going to discuss are minor changes in the terms for continued operations," says Jensen.
 "The power plant has been operating for 60 years, and it will still be there after this."

-The inspection is open to all stakeholders, including the media, politicians and neighbours.
-In practice, the participants are representatives of the affected municipalities, interest organisations, Statkraft, NVE and the Environment Directorate.
+Participants in the inspection are representatives of the affected municipalities, interest organisations, Statkraft, NVE and the Environment Directorate.

 Lake Røssvatnet is Norway's secondlargest lake.
 There are long distances to cover, many hours on the bus and many stops along the way.
 At each stop, NVE's representative explains which requirements have come from different stakeholders, while Statkraft's representative explains what has been done and any future plans.
 There is a business-like tone to the questions and comments.